Data access

 PostgreSQL and FireDAC are stronger when data access is part of the overall architecture.

-It's not the driver change alone that matters, but how SQL, domain logic and integrations cooperate in operation.
-These sketches show exactly that.
+It's not the driver swap itself that matters, but how SQL, domain logic and integrations cooperate at runtime.
+These diagrams show exactly that.

 Controlled refresh of data paths

-Historical SQL and table paths are organized to align with services and future expansion.
+Historical SQL and table paths are organized so they align with services and future expansion.

 Data access as the integration core